Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 Toon Bazaar is a site offering bespoke cartoon, comic, illustration and animation services.

-The collective of cartoonists are happy to create anything for a respective customer, from simple greeting cards and t-shirts to a graphic novel or full feature animation.
+The collective of cartoonists are happy to create anything for a respective customer, from simple greeting cards and t-shirts to graphic novels or full feature animations.

 This is the main marketing website for Toon Bazaar.

-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients wanting to see the services on offer or artists who might want to join our community.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients wanting to see the services on offer and perhaps get a quote, or for freelance artists wanting to join our community.

 # Table of Contents